-liver, numerous clinical benefits of NO have been described, for example, positive effects on circulation, energy storage, and mitochondrial damage protection as well as negative effects on oxidative stress and leukocyte activation (10).
+Nitric oxide (NO) is a highly diffusible free radical with a short half-life of 5-10 s in biological systems.
+In the liver, numerous clinical benefits of NO have been described, e.g., positive effects on circulation, energy storage, and mitochondrial damage protection as well as negative effects on oxidative stress and leukocyte activation (10).
 Decreased hepatic NO production immediately after portal reperfusion in liver transplantation was suggested to contribute to ischemia-reperfusion (I/R)-dependent hepatic injury (11).
-Some studies showed that administration of NO donors, such as S-nitrosothiols, diazeniumdiolates, sodium nitroprusside, FK409, liver-selective NO donors, and inhalational NO, protect against hepatic I/R injury (10).
+Some studies showed that administration of NO donors, such as S-nitrosothiols, diazeniumdiolates, sodium nitroprusside, FK409, liver-selective NO donors as well as inhalational NO protect against hepatic I/R injury (10).
 However, in vivo NO administration after liver transplantation may cause vascular hyporeactivity and decompensation (12).
 To avoid these, NO administration is limited to liver grafts during storage.

 Srinivasan et al. first demonstrated that VSOP using NO gas (VSOP-NO) could decrease portal venous pressure more effectively than VSOP alone in an in vitro study using DCD grafts (13).
 Yagi et al. confirmed the superiority of VSOP-NO over VSOP alone in in vivo liver transplantation of 30% small-for-size grafts because of improved microcirculation (14).
 In contrast to partial graft transplantation, DCD grafts are exposed to severe warm ischemia.
-Although the precise pathophysiology of warm ischemia-damaged grafts is unknown, the activation of Kupffer cells and CD4+ T cells, the production of oxidative stress, neutrophilmediated inflammation, and hepatocellular injury are reportedly involved (15).
+Although the precise pathophysiology of warm ischemia-damaged grafts is unknown, the activation of Kupffer cells and CD4+ T cells, the production of oxidative stress, neutrophil-mediated inflammation, and hepatocellular injury are reportedly involved (15).
 NO is involved in many pathways that affect each other and also have synergistic effects.
 We hypothesized that the antioxidant effects of NO (16) could protect sinusoidal endothelial cells (SECs), which are involved in early sinusoidal repopulation, consequently improving microcirculation.
 Thus, we evaluated the effect of VSOP-NO on I/R injury, the recovery phase, and safety in an in vivo rat transplantation model.